aroberge/gauss-jordan-assistant/README.md

 Commands will include:

 - Defining the size of a matrix; number of rows limited to 9.
-    - Entering its row
 - Using elementary row operations to transform the matrix
-    - Optionnally, save the entire process using LaTeX syntax.
+- Eventually, save the entire process using LaTeX syntax.

 English and French are supported.